 There is an old cliche that “real” artists aren’t interested in making money.
 Or that if you are focused on making money, you must be a shit artist.
 Sometimes things do play out that way, leading to great talents being ripped off, and hacks making a killing on hotel room art.
 But it doesn’t… Continue reading Interview: Talking Economics with Meow Wolf by Josiah Hesse

 In the church where I grew up, being a prostitute was the ultimate sin.
 Beyond theft, drug use, Satanism or even murder, selling your body sexually meant you’d hit rock bottom and would never be the same.
 So, naturally, when the cab driver propositioned me, I jumped at the opportunity.
-I was 22 and… Continue reading That Time JT LeRoy Inspired Me to be a Sex Worker by Josiah Hesse
+I was 22 and… Continue reading That One Night I Decided to be a Prostitute Because of JT LeRoy by Josiah Hesse

 *For anybody else that has been bullied or abused and considered violence OK, so Albatross is perched outside my window At all times.
 He has a voice like a schoolboy Stop Hitting Yourself Stop Hitting Yourself Stop Hitting Yourself He has a voice like a father.
 Stand Up For Yourself Stand Up For Yourself Stand… Continue reading Albatross by RJ Walker